I may get commissions for purchases made through links in this post (at no extra cost to you).

 And there was still the rat race.

-Fortunately, I discovered a way to kill two birds with one stone.
+Fortunately, I discovered how others were getting these two birds with one stone.

 What is Homesteading (Does It Still Exist)?